Anti-conversion law: Consequences

 In 2002, 22 scheduled caste (Satnami) people converted to Christianity at Mirigunda village in Raigarh.
 The accused perpetrators, two priests and a nun, were convicted by the Raigarh court for violating the law.
 The converted submitted a petition to the court that they were influenced from reading the Bible and not induced while converting.
 The court ignored the petition and convicted the three people on charges of forced conversion to imprisonment.

-As of 2021, in Uttar Pradesh, 108 police reports involving 350 people, with 189 arrests and 72 convictions were recorded for violation of anti-conversion law.
-In June 2022, Mohammad Umar Gautam and Mufti Qazi Jahangir Alam Qasmi of the Islamic Dawah Centre India were arrested on charges of mass converting Hindus to Islam.
-In September 2022, a 26-year-old man was arrested and charged with the Uttar Pradesh anti-conversion law.
+As of 2021, in Uttar Pradesh, 108 police reports, involving 350 people with 189 arrests and 72 convictions, were recorded for violations of anti-conversion laws.
+In June 2022, Mohammad Umar Gautam and Mufti Qazi Jahangir Alam Qasmi of the Islamic Dawah Centre India were arrested on charges of mass-converting Hindus to Islam.
+In September 2022, a 26-year-old man was arrested and charged under Uttar Pradesh's anti-conversion law.
 The Muslim man had eloped with a Hindu minor girl with a promise of marriage and changed her religion in 2021.
-The Uttar Pradesh district court convicted the man with five-year imprisonment and a fine of INR 40,000.
+The Uttar Pradesh district court convicted him, sentenced him to five years of imprisonment and gave him a ₹40,000 fine.

-A day after the Karnataka law was enacted on 17 May 2022, Pastor Kuryichan V and his wife Salenamma were arrested by the Kerala police following a complaint from the Hindu activists for performing mass conversion tribal workers in Kodagu.
-They were initially arrested under the Indian Penal Code Section 295 (a) (deliberate and malicious acts, intended to outrage religious feelings of any class by insulting its religion or religious beliefs), as the police had not yet received the official notification of the anti-conversion law and will be charged under the new law once received.
+A day after the Karnataka law was enacted on 17 May 2022, Pastor Kuryichan V and his wife Salenamma were arrested by the Karnataka police following a complaint from the Hindu activists for performing mass conversion on tribal workers in Kodagu.
+They were initially arrested under the Indian Penal Code Section 295 (a) (deliberate and malicious acts, intended to outrage religious feelings of any class by insulting its religion or religious beliefs), as the police had not yet received the official notification of the anti-conversion law. and will be charged under the new law once received.

-In Madhya Pradesh, three Christian missionaries were arrested in December 2021 at Bicholi village.
-They were accused of attempting conversion of Hindu tribals by offering free education and medical services.
+In Madhya Pradesh, three Christian missionaries were arrested in December 2021 in Bicholi village.
+They were accused of attempting to convert members of Hindu tribes by offering free education and medical services.

-In Gujarat, the Missionaries of Charity, established by Mother Teresa, had received accusations of converting Hindus.
-Several police cases have been closed as no evidences were brought to court.
+In Gujarat, the Missionaries of Charity, established by Mother Teresa, had been accused of converting Hindus.
+Several police cases have been closed as no evidence was brought to court.
 The worker nuns have been arrested.
-In December 2021, there was a police case of allegedly inducing Christinity to Hindu children and child traffing in the organisation.
-The central government stopped all the international funding system of the organisation.
+In December 2021, the organization was under investigation for alleged child trafficking.
+The central government froze all international funding for the organisation.